tilezen/joerd/docs/attribution.md

 **Required attribution:**

-> Mapzen elevation tiles contain content courtesy of the U.S. Geological Survey and U.S. National Oceanic and Atmospheric Administration.
+> Mapzen terrain tiles contain content courtesy of the U.S. Geological Survey and U.S. National Oceanic and Atmospheric Administration.

 **Full attribution for all projects:**

->  Mapzen elevation tiles contain 3DEP, SRTM, and GMTED2010 content courtesy of the U.S. Geological Survey and ETOPO1 content courtesy of U.S. National Oceanic and Atmospheric Administration.
+>  Mapzen terrain tiles contain 3DEP, SRTM, and GMTED2010 content courtesy of the U.S. Geological Survey and ETOPO1 content courtesy of U.S. National Oceanic and Atmospheric Administration.

 ### Where to attribute